Donciavas/PersonRegistration-Exam-ASP-NET/README.md

 Final Exam Task description

-*Important Notice* In order to create Database, write "Update-Database" in npm console.
+*Important Notice*.
+In order to create new Database, write "Update-Database" in npm console.

 User must be able to register.
 After registration, a User is created with the default role 'User'.